zhengh42/littlebitofdata/content/privat/2017-08-20-CNV_pipeline.md

 ---
 title: "Detection of Copy Number Variation in Targeted Sequencing Samples"
 date: '2017-08-20'
+author: 'Hong Zheng'
 slug: cnv_pipeline
 ---

 ## Introduction

-## Methods
+There are two categories of methods for copy number variation (CNV) detection.

+- Based on read pair information, 1) The paired-end mapping approach, in which mapped paired-reads whose distances are significantly different from the predetermined average insert size are used.
+2)

 ## Results

 ### Ground-truth 1000 Genome CNV data

-The processing can be found in /home/zhengh/projects/CNV/105genes/1000g/.
+The data processing can be found in /home/zhengh/projects/CNV/105genes/1000g/.

 ```{r}
 ########